 (5) Place the butter in the centre of the dough and bring the top and bottom flaps over the butter, sealing gently along the two side edges and top, trying not to trap air bubbles.
 Brush off the excess flour.

-(6) Roll out the dough to a long, thin rectangle – about 24″ by 8″.
+(6) Roll out the dough to a long, thin rectangle – about 20cm by 75-80cm.
 Fold the bottom third of the dough up and then bring the top third of the dough over this, still keeping the edges as straight as possible: as in the photos below.
 This is one turn (an envelope turn).

 (7) Cover the dough with cling film and put in the fridge for about an hour to rest and chill down.

 (8) Rotate the dough 90° (as in the photo below) and give two more turns, rolling out each time to about 20cm wide, 60cm-70cm long and no more than 5mm thickness, making sure you rest the dough in the fridge for about an hour each time.
 You have now done the three turns.
 Refrigerate the dough for at least two hours before shaping: the longer you chill it, the easier it will be to roll out the dough for shaping with the minimal pressure that is needed.

 Shape the dough: